Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 The most important facts at a glance

-The course of poisoning is characterized by three phases: first, neurological symptoms similar to alcohol poisoning, followed by cardiopulmonary problems and metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+The course of poisoning is characterized by three phases: initially neurological symptoms similar to alcohol poisoning, followed by cardiopulmonary problems and metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders., and finally acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment. due to the deposition of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. renal failure due to the deposition of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. oxalate crystals in the kidneys.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is based on anamnesis, clinical symptoms, specific blood tests, and the detection of characteristic calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
+It is the first step in the management and treatment of patients. is based on medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., clinical symptoms, specific blood tests, and the detection of characteristic calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction. oxalate crystals in the urine.

 Causes, development and progression

 The most common cause of ethylene glycol intoxication is the ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of spilled or improperly stored antifreeze.
-Its sweet taste makes ethylene glycol particularly attractive to dogs, who readily consume it.
+The sweet taste makes ethylene glycol particularly attractive to dogs, who readily ingest it.
 Typical sources of exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. include:

 Mechanism of action

 Glycolaldehyde damages the cardiovascular system.
 Glycolic acid contributes to the development of metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders., and oxalate crystals damage the kidneys.
+In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders., and the oxalate crystals damage the kidneys.

-The minimum LD (lethal dose) of undiluted ethylene glycol is 6.6 ml/kg body weight in dogs and 1.5 ml/kg in cats.
+The minimum LD (lethal dose) of undiluted ethylene glycol is 6.6 ml/kg of body weight in dogs and 1.5 ml/kg in cats.

 The oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally.
-LD50 of diethylene glycol is 10 ml/kg body massIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
+LD50 (lethal dose 50)LD50 (lethal dose 50) is a measure of a substance's toxicity and refers to the dose at which 50% of the exposed population (typically test animals) die.
+In veterinary medicine, the LD50 (lethal dose 50) is used to assess the potential hazard of toxins or drugs to dogs and cats. of diethylene glycol is 10 ml/kg of body massIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
 The causes can be benign (not cancer) or malignant (cancer)..

-The actual toxic damage is not caused by ethylene glycol itself, but by its metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+The actual toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. damage is not caused by ethylene glycol itself, but by its metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. breakdown products.
-These are primarily nephrotoxic and, if left untreated, rapidly lead to acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment..
+These primarily have a nephrotoxic effect and, if untreated, lead rapidly to acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. renal failure.

 1. Pharmacokinetics – Absorption and Metabolism